ansible/ansible/docs/docsite/rst/network/dev_guide/developing_plugins_network.rst

        """ Sample cli_parser plugin
        """

-       # Use the follow extention when loading a template
+       # Use the follow extension when loading a template
        DEFAULT_TEMPLATE_EXTENSION = "txt"
        # Provide the contents of the template to the parse function
        PROVIDE_TEMPLATE_CONTENTS = True